iQuHACK/2021_FeynMen/README.md

  * Implement the game with better graphics.
  * Use real profiles by multiple users that play the game (databases).
  * Introduce a swiping mechanic.
+ * Adding parametrized games to implement an easier mode